Troubleshooting

 OpenAI API key is not set

-If you're using OpenAI, you set the OPENAI_API_KEY
+If you're using OpenAI, set the OPENAI_API_KEY

 environment variable or add apiKey